devcurmudgeon/ybd/readme.md

 ## configuration

-ybd is designed to be run from the command line and/or as part of an automated pipeline. all configuration is taken from conf files, in the following order of precedence:
+ybd is designed to be run from the command line and/or as part of an automated pipeline. all configuration is taken from conf files and/or environment variables, in the following order of precedence:

+    YBD_* environment variables         # if found
     ./ybd.conf                          # if found
     $path/to/ybd.py/ybd.conf            # if found
     $path/to/ybd.py/ybd/config/ybd.conf # default, as provided in the ybd repo

-this means that it's possible to have custom config in either the definitions top-level directory, or the ybd top-level directory, without having to modify the supplied default ybd.conf file. creating your own ybd.conf file means you can merge new/latest ybd using git with no possibility of a conflict, and your custom settings will continue to take precedence.
+this means you can set custom config via env vars, or the definitions top-level directory, or the ybd top-level directory, without having to modify the supplied default ybd.conf file. creating your own ybd.conf file means you can merge new/latest ybd using git with no possibility of a conflict, and your custom settings will continue to take precedence.

 for various reasons so far ybd does not support unix-style commandline --flags. if enough people complain about this, it can be fixed.

+to set config via environment variables, each must be prefixed with YBD_ and using '_' instead of '-'. ybd will strip the YBD_ prefix and convert '_' to '-', for example

+    export YBD_artifact_version=1     # artifact-version: 1
+    export YBD_log_verbose=True       # log-verbose: True

-config values you may want to override include:
+Config values you may want to override include:

     aliases: # shortnames for commonly used online git resources 'baserock:': 'git://git.baserock.org/baserock/'